Announcing Year 2 of the PhD Collab pilot program

 What should be included in the Letter of Intent (LoI)?

-- A high-level proposal and timeline for the collaborative, inter/transdisciplinary scholarship to be undertaken by the team, with a focus on the expected PhD student collaborative work and its potential for positive impacts
+• A high-level description and timeline for the collaborative, inter/transdisciplinary scholarship to be undertaken by the team, focusing on how the PhD students will collaborate to produce work that integrates their disciplinary perspectives. .

-- Potential outputs of the proposed work, especially those co-produced by students, and intended audiences/venues for these outputs
+• Potential outputs that are expected to be co-produced by the PhD students, and intended audiences/venues for these outputs

 What are the selection criteria?